Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new contract project manager

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

 Is the person you're thinking of hiring a US citizen or green card holder?

 Hiring the perfect contract project manager also involves considering the ideal background you'd like them to have.
 Depending on what industry or field they have experience in, they'll bring different skills to the job.
-It's also important to consider what levels of seniority and education the job requires, and what kind of salary such a candidate would likely demand.
+It's also important to consider what levels of seniority and education the job requires and what kind of salary such a candidate would likely demand.

-Type Of Contract Project ManagerDescriptionHourly Rate
+Type of Contract Project ManagerDescriptionHourly rate

 Contract Project ManagerConstruction managers plan, coordinate, budget, and supervise construction projects from start to finish.$25-59

 Business Analyst/Project ManagerA business analyst/project manager is responsible for developing project management procedures, analyzing processes, and ensuring the accuracy and efficiency of project deliverables, following clients' specifications and requirements to meet their highest satisfaction.
 Business analysts/project managers manage project resources, delegate tasks to project staff, setting deadlines, and coordinating with the clients for regular updates and suggest strategic adjustments as needed...
-Show More$34-65
+Show more$34-65

 Project Manager/Team LeadProject Managers are responsible for managing and overseeing the operations of a project from inception to completion.
 Their duties include defining project scope, developing a project plan, creating work breakdown structures to distribute resources, and communicating responsibilities to all project team members and vendors...
-Show More$39-66
+Show more$39-66

-Common Skills:
+Common skills:

 • Project Management